jphaugla/redisEnterpriseVault/README.md

       password           Vfo2ajqBvWAVKFyI-ojR
       username           v_root_redis-meta_n2dkafecjttws9mzj9eg_1646411445
 ```
-Open a new terminal window  and test each database using the username and password values from the vault read database
+Open a new terminal window  and test each database using the username and password values from the vault read database output
 * redis-enterprise-database
 ```bash
 redis-cli -p 18154